 Laughing gas helps you feel more at ease in the dentist's chair so you can get the care you need.
 Our dentists may recommend laughing gas for patients who experience dental anxiety or fear.

 Even if you don't have anxiety or fear, laughing gas can help you feel more comfortable.
 For example, you may request laughing gas if you need extensive dental work on several teeth.

 Quick to Relax

 If you have a dental phobia, we may encourage you to talk about the root of your fear.
-For example, some patients have dental anxiety because they’re afraid of feeling helpless or losing control.
-Compared with other types of sedation dentistry, nitrous oxide relaxes you without putting you to sleep.
+For example, some patients are afraid of feeling helpless or losing control.
+Unlike other types of sedation, laughing gas relaxes you without putting you to sleep.

 Quick to Wear Off

 Nitrous oxide wears off fast.
 This means you’ll be able to return to work or school after your dentist appointment.

 You shouldn’t feel groggy or sleepy after breathing in laughing gas.
 The calming effect wears off as soon as we remove the breathing mask covering your nose.
 As such, you'll be able to drive yourself home after your appointment or return to work.

 With oral sedation, you would not be able to drive yourself to or from our office.
 Instead, you would have to arrange for someone to provide transportation.
 You would also need to recover at home for the rest of the day while the sedation wears off.

 Laughing gas is safe for patients of all ages because there are no lingering side effects.
 In fact, you'll be able to drive yourself home after your appointment.